 GU has another satellite campus abroad in Doha, Qatar, where students are able to take GPA-factored courses alongside degree-seeking students.
 Whether you want to spend three weeks in Italy or a full calendar year in Australia, GU’s options are expansive and made affordable with nine available university-sponsored scholarships for study abroad.
 The Going Global website, available from the GU Career Services Office, lists available internships, worldwide job openings and more while individual schools and majors offer their own non-credit internships abroad.
 The service learning programs are multifaceted and sometimes include an extra certification like the Certificate in Community Engagement in the Arts and Sciences at Stellenbosch University (CIEE) program.

-1. University of Washington in Seattle, WA
+1. University of Washington in Seattle, Washington

 Points Awarded: 28